ronin207/na-agent/README.md

 If you encounter issues:

-1. Check the logs of both servers for error messages
+1. Check the logs in the `logs/` directory for error messages
 2. Verify your API keys are correct in the `.env` file
 3. Ensure the Mattermost bot has proper permissions
 4. Check that the lecture notes are properly indexed in the RAG pipeline